TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ## Formulating the Problem

-A major challenge in greenhouse monitoring is the inconsistent distribution of temperature and humidity readings due to fixed sensor locations.
+A major challenge in greenhouse monitoring is the inconsistent distribution of temperature and humidity readings due to fixed sensor locations [8].
 This can lead to uneven plant growth and unreliable data for research.
 The group’s aim is to work with Dr. Kinmonth-Schultz, as well as the Biology Department at Tennessee Tech, to make a sensory network that will collect data on the specific variables mentioned above.
 Website design, data storage, hardware implementation, and running wires require a diverse set of engineers and minds to engineer a solution to these problems.
 All solutions that are currently available have soaring prices, and other specific devices might be required.
 There seems to be no all-in-one solution for this application.

 ### Background